· 5 min read

 Written in by Simon Lehmann Editor

 A photographic emulsion does not begin recording density the instant light strikes it.
-Below a certain quantity of exposure, the silver halide grains receive too few photons to form a stable, developable latent image, and the film returns nothing but base-plus-fog.
-Shadow values that fall below this threshold are lost regardless of development.
-Pre-exposure, also called flashing, addresses this by giving the entire frame a faint, uniform exposure before the main exposure is made, raising the deepest shadows over the threshold so the scene’s own light can then register them.
+Below a certain quantity of exposure the silver halide grains receive too few photons to form a stable, developable latent image, and the film returns nothing but base-plus-fog.
+Shadow values that fall below this threshold are lost no matter how you develop.
+Pre-exposure, also called flashing, addresses this by giving the whole frame a faint, uniform exposure before the main exposure is made, raising the deepest shadows over the threshold so the scene’s own light can then register them.
+The same trick is run in three places: at the camera with sheet film, on the bench against a step tablet, and under the enlarger on printing paper.

 How Fujifilm Neopan 100 Acros II resists reciprocity failure to 120 seconds, and what its Super Fine-Sigma grain delivers.